-These courses highlight developments within the field of international law, and provide attendees with the opportunity to take a step backwards and, through an overall view and a collective thought process, to grasp the main lines of the discipline around which legal thinking is structured.
+These courses highlight developments within the field of international law, and provide attendees with the opportunity to take a step backwards and, through an overall view and a comprehensive reflection, grasp the main lines of the discipline around which legal thinking is structured.

 These courses, consisting of 5 hours total spread out over one week, deal with a particular question or topic, and are given by lecturers who have studied the subject extensively and are specialists in the field.

-Each lecturer conducts a seminar related to the subject of his or her course.
-During these interactive meetings, attendees have an opportunity to ask questions, to obtain additional information on the course, and to participate in debates.
+All professors give seminars related to the subject of their course.
+During these interactive meetings, attendees have an opportunity to ask questions, to obtain additional information on the course, and to participate in discussions.

 DIRECTED STUDIES AND DIPLOMA (afternoon – admission upon selection)

-The Directed Studies are conducted under the responsibility of a university lecturer.
-They are specifically designed for high-level students, who wish to prepare themselves for the examination leading to the Diploma of the Academy or who are interested to participate in seminars delving more deeply into questions of Public or Private International Law without sitting for the examination.
-The examination for the Diploma comprises a five-hour written test on a subject that has both theoretical and practical aspects.
-Candidates who pass this part of the examination then take an oral examination.
+The Directed Studies are conducted under the guidance of a professor.
+They are specifically designed for high-level students, who wish to prepare themselves for the Diploma examination of the Academy, or who are simply interested to participate in seminars delving more deeply into questions of public or private international law without sitting for the examination.
+The latter consists of a five-hour written test on a subject that has both theoretical and practical aspects.
+Candidates who pass this first part of the examination then have to take an oral examination.

-1° The Academy organizes lectures on the International Court of Justice, the Permanent Court of Arbitration, and the various international criminal courts and tribunals.
-These lectures, which are given at the Academy by members of those courts and tribunals, are followed by question-and-answer sessions.
+1. The Academy organizes afternoon lectures on the International Court of Justice, the Permanent Court of Arbitration, the various international criminal courts and tribunals and other international legal organizations based in The Hague.
+The lectures are given by members of these institutions and are followed by question-and-answer sessions.

-2° The Academy also organizes visits to these institutions, allowing students to discover their premises and to see how these institutions work in practice; inter alia by attending hearings.
+2. The Academy also organizes visits to these institutions, allowing attendees to discover their premises and to understand how they function in practice, inter alia by attending hearings.

-3° When the International Court of Justice hands down a judgment during the session, arrangements are made to allow the students to follow this event in the most appropriate way.
+3. When the International Court of Justice hands down a judgment or an advisory opinion during the session, arrangements are made to allow the students to follow this event in real time in the most appropriate way.

-4° At the request of the Academy, many Ambassadors in The Hague are pleased to receive groups of students in order to explain to them the role and activities of an Embassy and to give them a direct vision of a diplomat’s work and of the actual role of diplomatic activities in international relations.
+4. At the request of the Academy, many ambassadors based in The Hague agree to receive groups of attendees to explain to them what the role and activities of an embassy are and to give them direct insight into the diplomatic profession, and the concrete role that diplomacy plays in the conduct of international relations.

-5° Doctoral students who are working on identical or related subjects in different countries are given the opportunity to regularly meet throughout the session, under the guidance of a lecturer or practitioner who is specifically engaged for this purpose.
-These doctoral meetings allow students to share their views, insights and different approaches with respect to their research topics, leading to reciprocal exchanges that can of course be continued after their time at the Academy.my.
+5. Doctoral students from different countries who are working on identical or related topics are given the opportunity to regularly meet throughout the session, under the guidance of a lecturer or practitioner who is specifically assigned for this purpose.
+These doctoral networking meetings allow students to share their views, insights and different approaches with respect to issues relating to their research topics, leading to reciprocal exchanges that can of course be continued after their stay at the Academy.

-6° Sales of legal publications are held each course week in the Academy’s entrance hall.
-These comprise books from different legal publishers as well as the Collected Courses of the Academy, offered at a special discounted price, and its Pocketbooks series.
+6. Sales of legal publications are held each course week in the Academy’s entrance hall.
+These comprise books from different legal publishers as well as the Collected Courses and the Pocketbooks series of the Academy, offered at a special discounted price.